TheCassos/hassio-bedrock-connect/README.md

 1. BedrockConnect version is no longer fixed, replaced with 'latest' (minimal intervention required from me, just rebuild docker addon from HAOS).
 2. OpenJDK (from Docker) replaced with OpenJDK by Eclipse Temurin: https://hub.docker.com/_/eclipse-temurin/
 3. OpenJDK (now by Eclipse-Temurin) version is no longer fixed, always 'latest' (minimal intervention required from me, just rebuild docker addon from HAOS)
+4. Lower minimum RAM used by Java Runtime for BedrockConnect to 64mb (upper unchanged)

 ## 26th Dec 2025 works :) Kids are happy ##